Accounting technicians manage a variety of accounting tasks for a business, including bookkeeping, invoices, budgets and tax returns

 • The role is mainly office based with much of your work taking place at a computer, using financial software packages or spreadsheet applications.

-• Travel within a working day is more common if you're self-employed and need to make visits to clients.
-Absence from home overnight is not usually a feature of the work.
+• Travel within a working day is more common if you're self-employed and need to visit clients.
+You won't usually have to stay away from home overnight.

-• The qualifications accounting technicians obtain through AAT (Association of Accounting Technicians) and ACCA (Association of Chartered Certified Accountants) are recognised globally, meaning that working abroad is a possibility.
+• Overseas work is possible as the qualifications accounting technicians obtain through the AAT (Association of Accounting Technicians) and other accountancy bodies are recognised globally.

 Qualifications

-There are no specific minimum entry requirements to train with the AAT, although a reasonable level of literacy and numeracy is essential.
+There are no specific minimum entry requirements to train with the AAT, although a good level of literacy and numeracy is essential.

-The AAT has designed Skillcheck, a useful tool to help decide which level of the core AAT Accounting Qualification may be suitable for you.
+The AAT has designed Skillcheck, a useful tool to help you decide which level of the core AAT accounting qualifications may be suitable for you.

-Many study AAT qualifications as part of an apprenticeship programme.
+Many people study AAT qualifications as part of an apprenticeship programme.
+Apprenticeships combine paid work experience with study for a qualification.

 Find out more about apprenticeships.